ntodorov/SharpConfig/README.md

 You can use SharpConfig in your .NET applications to add the functionality to read, modify and save configuration files and streams, in either text or binary format.

+> If SharpConfig has helped you and you feel like donating, [feel free](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=WWN94LMDN5HMC)!
+> Donations help to keep the development of SharpConfig active.

 A configuration file example:
 ```cfg
 [General]